marcodeangelis/stochastic-area-metric/README.md

 }
 ```

+## Acknowledgements
+We would like to thank Scott Ferson, Ander Gray and Enrique Miralles-Dolz for the inspiration, the excitement and the intense discussion on this topic.
+This work was inspired by Prof Ferson's talk at *BayesDays* (http://riskinstitute.uk/BayesDays/), which was a series of seminars on Bayesian analysis that happened at the University of Liverpool's Institute for Risk and Uncertainty in 2017.

+## References

 For more about the *stochastic area distance* or *Wasserstein distance* the reader is referred to the following references: